photo-effects/front-end/README.md

 ## Introduction
-Build beautiful and meaningful messages over photos with ease without the complexity of Photoshop and Canva.
+The Photo Effects App was created so you could build  beautiful and meaningful messages over photos with ease without the complexity of Photoshop and Canva.

 ## App Docs

 ## Libraries / Frameworks
   Front End
+    - JavaScript
     - React
     - React Dropzone